4Q2017 | Ages 18 – 29

 Retirement Plans for Beginners

-When I first started working at working at my job, I did not have a clue as to what a retirement plan was, why I should start contributing to it, and how it worked.
+When I first started working at my job, I did not have a clue as to what a retirement plan was, why I should start contributing to it, and how it worked.
 I had just quit being a server, where my financial situation was basically making money and spending it in the same night.
 Four years later, I now understand how blissfully unaware I was of the importance of having access to, and saving for my retirement.

 For starters, I did not understand the basic concept of retirement, and why my employer offered a retirement plan to me.
 A retirement plan is something that your employer may, or may not offer to you as a way to save money for when you retire.
 In order to retire, you need to have saved a certain amount of money to replace the current income you are earning due to being employed.
 There are a lot of suggestions out there, but the most common suggestion I see is that you need to replace 80% of your current income in retirement.